How Much Sleep Do Babies and Kids Need?

 Getting quality sleep is essential in childhood, yet research shows that as many as 20 to 30%1 of babies and toddlers have trouble sleeping.
 If you’re the parent or caregiver of a young insomniac, you’ll know firsthand how frustrating it is to see your little one struggle with bedtime.

 One of the easiest ways to set your child up for good sleep is by creating a bedtime routine.
-The good news is that it only takes a
+The good news is that it only takes a few nights2 of following a bedtime routine to see improvements in your child’s sleep.

 What Is a Bedtime Routine, and What Are the Benefits?